janithl/go-terrain-gen/part2/README.md

 # A basic terrain generator in Go (Part 2)

-Refactored the code and added CLI flags
+Refactor the Go code into using structs and methods to make adding features easier, and add CLI flags to control variables such as map size

 ---